 More cancer clinical trials than any other South Florida hospital.
 If appropriate for your cancer and stage, our clinical trials provide you with the very newest ways to treat and potentially cure your cancer.

-The only designated Cancer Center of Excellence in South Florida.
+One of only six designated Cancer Centers of Excellence in Florida.
 We treat cancer, and only cancer, giving you the best potential outcomes.
 The likelihood of surviving cancer at least five years following treatment is 17 percent higher when treated at a Dedicated Cancer Center than at other hospitals.

 Multidisciplinary care teams with nationally recognized expertise.
 Collaboration saves lives.
 Your care team is made up of experts in your exact type of cancer, and every single aspect of it.